dmair1989/imagegrains/Readme.md

 ## Local installation

 The easiest way to install the software is by using the conda package manager.
 If you do not have conda installed, please follow the instructions on the [conda website](https://docs.conda.io/en/latest/miniconda.html).
+If you encounter problems during installation, have a look [here](https://github.com/dmair1989/imagegrains/blob/main/Readme.md#troubleshooting).
+If these methods do not solve them, please open an issue.

 To install the software, open an anaconda prompt / command prompt, then create a new environment with: